Barbora-Dejlova/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The map method takes function as a parameter.
+Then it applies and returns it as new array.
+The forEach() method receives a function as an argument and executes it once for each array element.
+But there is not new array, it returns undefined.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.

+CB function is a function that is passed to another function and the other function calls it.

 3. What is closure?

+ When inner function has access to the outer function’s variables.

 4. Describe the four rules of the 'this' keyword.

+When the function is in global scope, the value inside that function will be an object.

+When function is called by a preceding dot, the object before that dot is this.

+When constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+Whenever  call/apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+I's used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ### Task 1 - Project Set up